rsatrio/dropwizard-modern-example/README.md

 docker run -p 8080:8080 dropwizard-sample
 ```
 - Go to the browser and try to open swagger in http://localhost:8080/swagger
+- Go to the browser and try to open the AdminLTE Angular app in http://localhost:8080/angular/

 ## Configuration

 - Please check the config.yml example in the repo